koaning/bulk/README.md

 ## Usecase

 The interface may help you label very quickly, but the labels themselves may be faily noisy.
 The intended use-case for this tool is to prepare interesting subsets to be used later in [prodi.gy](https://prodi.gy).

-## Dataset

-The `cluestarred.csv` demo dataset in this repository contains a subset of a dataset found on Kaggle.
-You can find it [here](https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter).